Ysaaki/oaqjp-final-project-emb-ai/README.md

-# Repository for final project
+# Emotion Detection Application

-This applicaiton is for emotion inference using watson NLP library
+This is an Emotion Detection web application built with Python and Flask that uses the IBM Watson NLP library to analyze the emotional tone of text.
+It includes embedded error handling to manage blank inputs and is structured as a fully compliant, PyLint-optimized package.